COMMON LEGAL QUESTIONS

 If I hire someone to work for me, how do I make sure that I keep the copyright to the work?

-A: Generally speaking, if you signed a work made for hire agreement, the company or person who hired you owns the copyright to the work you created.
-So, it follows that if you wish to own the copyright to a work that you are paying someone else to create, you must have the creative individual sign a work made for hire agreement drafted by an attorney before they create the work.
+A: if you signed a work made for hire agreement, the company or person who hired you would own the copyright to the work you created.
+So, if you wish to own the copyright to a work that you are paying someone else to create, you must have the creative individual sign a work made for hire agreement drafted by an attorney before they begin the work.

 There is an exception to this general rule.
-If the creative individual is an employee of the employer or company who is paying for the creative work, the employer or company automatically owns the copyright to the work.
-However, the question of who is an employee is not a simple one, and requires a thorough fact specific legal analysis to make that determination.
-I strongly encourage you to seek legal advice before paying a creative individual to create a work for you, so you can protect your rights and avoid a misunderstanding that may result in costly litigation.
+Suppose the creative individual is an employee of the employer or company paying for the creative work.
+In that case, the employer or company automatically owns the copyright to the work if the employee creates the work during the scope of her employment.
+However, the question of who is an employee and what the scope of employment means is not a simple one and requires a thorough fact-specific legal analysis to make that determination.
+I strongly encourage you to seek legal advice before paying a creative individual to create work for you, so you can protect your rights and avoid a misunderstanding that may cause costly litigation.

-Q: We’ve been friends for years and we trust each other, do we really need an agreement?
+Q: We've been friends for years, and we trust each other.
+Do we need a joint author/collaboration agreement?

 A: Yes.
-Under the US Copyright Act, the default percentage of ownership of two or more parties who intend to create a single work, is equal parts regardless of who did more work.
-So, if you wish any other arrangement of copyright ownership, you need a well drafted joint author agreement.
-With everything spelled out clearly in an agreement you can create works and still remain friends.
+Under the US Copyright Act, the default percentage of ownership of two or more parties who intend to create a single work is equal regardless of who did more work.
+So, if you wish for any other arrangement of copyright ownership, you need a well-drafted joint author agreement.
+With everything spelled out in a contract, you can create works and remain friends.

 Q: Why should I register my work with the US Copyright Office?

-A: You should register your work because one of the many benefits it will provide is protection from copyright infringement, by permitting you to sue anyone who may be infringing your work in federal court.
+A: Register your work!
+One of the many benefits of registering your work will provide is a remedy for copyright infringement.
+You must show that your work is registered with the US Copyright Office to sue anyone who may infringe your work in federal court.

 Q: What works can I register?